chain-bot/prices/README.md

     - ex. `func NewCoinbaseProAPIClient(...)
 ExchangeClientResult {...}`
 - Add wrapper method to `GetAPIProviders` (this makes it available to the app via uber.fx dependency injection)
 - Run the test file `app/pkg/api/exchange_client_test.go`

+## API
+- The runs on port 8080 by default
+- Routes are defined and registered in `pkg/server/`

 ## Tests
 - Run tests and update the `README.md` via the following script